 For a more detailed description of Special Numbered notes please check out SITES & FORUMS or better yet, get yourself a paper money catalogue from your local library.
 Check out this page of Special Serial Numbers & remember that these, like Errors, are listed at the back of a Charlton Guide to Canadian Paper Money.
 They should have separate sections in most other catalogues too.

-Printers print "Specimens" for banks and financial institutions to familiarize themselves with a new series of banknote (particularly their security features).
+Printers create "Specimens" for banks and financial institutions to familiarize themselves with a new series of banknote (particularly their security features).
 Typically, these notes have no signatures, zeros for their serial number, punch holes or "SPECIMEN" overprinted on the face of the note.
-Printers alter these notes since they are not legal tender AND they have not been issued for circulation
+They are for educational purposes (not to be spent).
+Printers alter these notes since they are not legal tender AND they have not been issued for circulation!

 Each nation's Central Bank may (or may not) employ Test Notes.
 Typically, specific reams with a specific prefix get released into circulation (issued) to test either the longevity of the series ink & paper.
 If you wish to pursue collecting them you must be sure to know the specific prefixes, serial number ranges for selected denominations.
-Test notes were started in the 1954 Modified series with small batches of E/R, G/R, N/R & all of the S/R prefix.
-In the 1969-1975 series prefix RS and X in the middle (eg EXA) prefixes were used.
+Test notes were started in the 1954 Modified series with small batches of E/R; G/R; N/R & all S/R prefixes.
+In the 1969-1975 series employed the RS prefix.
+Once prefixes became triple-lettered, an X in the middle (eg EXA) the 2nd letter X prefix designated TEST note.
 (See the "RS" $2 Test note below).

 Occasionally, a printer (like Thomas De La Rue TDLR) will print an internal test note which is not meant for circulation.
 They are used to show off a note design or to demonstrate how a security feature works.
-These often have no denomination (No MARKERS).
+These often have no denomination (or No MARKERS).

 See what @GregAlex, @CurrencyDen1 & others over at the PMF have contributed to an excellent thread entitled: Anyone collect test notes?